-Soldier 76 may be dead, but the player has access to everything he experienced.
+76 may be dead, but the player has access to everything he experienced.
 I see his life flash before my eyes: the exact location of that walking turret, the number of enemy players that were nearby, the fact that at least one of the opposing team is playing as Genji.
-I have a bunch of new information at my disposal, meaning my second set of choices — character, team tactics, plotted route — aren’t just guesswork.
+I have a bunch of new information at my disposal, meaning my second set of choices—character, team tactics, plotted route—aren’t just guesswork.
 Should I try with 76 again and bypass the robot by scooting down an unguarded side entrance?
 Should I switch to Reinhardt and shield my team, waiting for a moment to charge into the insufferable minigun and throw it off its game?

-In Overwatch, what you do after you die is arguably more important than what you did before.
+In Overwatch, what you do after your death is more important than what you did before.
 The average player will die, often, because the game is designed for it.
 But every player has the potential to learn from failure a dozen times in the space of one match.
-Get killed, figure out why you died, what killed you, the spatial conditions, and calculate a new strategy that prevents that from happening again.
+Get killed; figure out why you died, what killed you, the spatial conditions; and calculate a new strategy that prevents that from happening again.
 Overwatch encourages you to embrace death in many important ways, all so you can become a better player.

 Which brings us to the second ingredient: speed.
-Overwatch matches are fast; 5-10 minutes in most cases.
-It’s entirely possible to win or lose a game in the space of 10 crucial seconds.
+Outside of ranked competition, Overwatch matches are fast; 5-10 minutes in most cases.
+It’s entirely possible to win or lose a game in the space of a few crucial seconds.
 That means you need to make decisions fast and often.
 Bullets and plasma are flying left and right, gorillas are turning your teammates into jam, Junkrat is lobbing grenades at everything on the screen, and you’re acting and reacting with the knowledge that this is exactly where it might be won or lost.

 The moment of death is important because it means something went wrong.
 Maybe it was your own unsuccessful strategy, maybe your team let you down, maybe the enemy found a weakness in your lineup.
 Whatever the reason, players close a loop with their death, and open a new one as they respawn.
 They experience a segment of gameplay in which there are a series of interactions with allies and enemies, are taken out of the fight, and immediately get the chance to evaluate that performance with a view to improving the following loop.